 ● Modified Question: ICT and climate change and strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material.
 This is a modification to Question 6/2 that incorporates relevant terms of reference from Question 8/2: Strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material.

-Conclusion: The United States proposes the following modifications to resolution 2 to align the study group structure with the ITU-D Contribution to the ITU Strategic Plan and ensure that the component questions are consistent with the objectives in the Strategic Plan and Buenos Aires Action Plan.
+Conclusion: The United States proposes the following modifications to Resolution 2 to align the study group structure with the ITU-D Contribution to the ITU Strategic Plan and ensure that the component questions are consistent with the objectives in the Strategic Plan and Buenos Aires Action Plan.

 MOD USA/34R1/1

-RESOLUTION 2 (REV. Dubai, 2014)
+RESOLUTION 2 (REV. Buenos Aires, 2017)

 Establishment of study groups

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 considering